marpojr/marpojr/README.md

 - Hi, I’m Marcos Portes Jr...or Marpo.
-- I’m interested in computers, games and broa de fubá.
+- I’m interested in computers, games and walk in nature.
 - I’m currently learning programming.
 - I seek knowledge and new experiences.
 - How to reach me: @marpojr in socials.